 One advantage to the ‘Redskins’ name: The players could wear the same uniforms they had as ‘Braves.’
 The team also had four Native American players: ‘Chief’ Larry Johnson, Louis ‘Rabbit’ Weller, John Orien Crow and David Ward.

 The Redskins struggled for their first three years in Boston and failed to win much of a following.
 It was an era when college football was more popular than professional.

 Marshall built the Boston Redskins into a winning team by 1936.
 Still Boston didn’t care.
-The Boston papers devoted more space to Harvard and Boston College football and to the Red Sox and Braves than to the fledgling professional team.
+The Boston papers gave more ink to Harvard and Boston College football and to the Red Sox and Braves than to the fledgling professional team.
 It infuriated him when the Boston Globe devoted more space to the Radcliffe College girls’ field hockey team than to his Boston Redskins.